NotABully.org is reader-supported. We may earn a small commission through products purchased using links on this page.

 Help build a daily routine with your dog of exercise and mental stimulation, as well as daily relaxation times to combat boredom and wanting to play all the time.
 If you have exhausted all options and suspect a medical problem, always go talk to your veterinarian!

 It is important to remember that playing is an important part of a dog’s life.
 It is enriching for them not only physically, but also mentally.
 Playing also helps strengthen the bond between an owner and their dog.
-However, there is such a thing as playing too much, and a dog that wants to play all the time can be frustrating.
-Especially if they want to play more frustrating games like keep away!

-Whether the dog wants to play all the time because of lack of exercise, mental stimulation, or because they have been taught that it is okay, there are many easy solutions to recondition your dog to relax.
+Whether your dog wants to play all the time because of lack of exercise, mental stimulation, or because they have been taught that it is okay, there are many easy solutions to recondition your dog to relax.
 Any training to help change behavior will strengthen your bond and make those evening snuggles on the couch that much more special.